The Blog - Perception Academy

 The 6 Levels of Emotional State Mastery

 Do you know your level of mastery over your emotions?
 How could we measure such a thing?
-Over the past few months I have been developing my thoughts around this and I have found a valuable framework that has been working well for myself and my students.
+Over the past few months I have been developing my thoughts around this and I have found a valuable framework that has been working well for myself and my clients.
 But before we […]

 How to Set Realistic Goals